linux-kdevops/kdevops-history/docs/fstests.md

 # How to verify if a filesystem test configuration looks OK

-You you are expanding a filesystem configuraiton file you can test and verify if your changes make sense with:
+You you are expanding a filesystem configuration file you can test and verify if your changes make sense with:

 ```bash